 Students do not require a Release Letter under the National Code 2018 once they have completed six calendar months of their principal course.
 The six calendar months are calculated from the first day of the principal course.
 The principal course is usually the final course of study that you will undertake.
 For example, if you are studying a pathway program followed by a Bachelor program, the Bachelor program is your principal course.

-The Department of Immigration and Border Protection (DIBP) requires that students who are granted a student visa must comply with Condition 8516 and 8202.
-Students considering moving to a lower AQF level course are urged to seek advice from the Department of Home Affairs prior to finalising their decision.
+The Department of Home Affairs (DHA) requires that students who are granted a student visa must comply with Condition 8516 and 8202.
+Students considering moving to a lower AQF level course are urged to seek advice from the Department of Home Affairs (DHA) prior to finalising their decision.

 How to apply for a release

-Download and complete the form at the bottom of this webpage.
+Download and complete the form at the Application for Release form at the bottom of this webpage.

 Provide a copy of the new provider's valid Offer Letter and any other supporting documentation with the completed Release Application Form.